 However - the final result was anything but dizzying.
 Somehow, with some help from color and transparent glazes. this is the most tranquil painting of the lot.

-- the newest pomegranate, sixth acrylic in the series
+My Love's Pomegranate - the newest pomegranate, sixth acrylic in the series

 I kept the basic composition simple and banal - to see just how exciting layering and tactile textures and transparencies can be.
 Standing ground on their own.